-IRS Tax Payment Plan Options & How They Work
+IRS Tax Payment or Installment Plan Options & How They Work

-IRS Installment Agreement or IRS tax payment plan can help income taxpayers pay off their tax debt over a period of time in the form of an installment loan agreement.
+IRS Installment Agreement or IRS installment plan can help income taxpayers pay off their tax debt over a period of time in the form of an installment loan agreement.

-Typically, IRS payment plans take five years or less to complete.
+Typically, IRS plans take five years or less to be paid in full.

-The monthly payments are based on how much you owe and how much you can afford to pay each month.
+The payment amount is based on the amount owed and how much you can afford to pay each month.

 IRS installment agreements are one of your options if you can’t pay your federal taxes in full when they’re due.